 When receiving the award, Dr. Yoon promised: “I see [this award] as a motive to contribute even more effort in making the domestic CRO industry globally competitive, and will not remain complacent with C&R’s success thus far.
 I ask for the government ministries’ continued support with the development of pharmaceutical biotechnology and the CRO industry.”

 C&R Research has grown to become the leading CRO in South Korea, operating more than 2,000 clinical trials at home and abroad.
 The company has several domestic and foreign subsidiaries, including China’s C&R Lewei JV, Singapore’s C&R Healthcare Global, C&R Academy, and Q-fitter, and employs approximately 350 people.
 After earning 25 billion won in its annual sales last year, C&R aims to reach 44 billion won (KRW) in 2019.

 Since 2018, C&R Research made proactive efforts to expand the range of services it will provide as a CRO enterprise, where it seeks to offer joint development, pharmaceutical production, central labs, and overseas expansion support in addition to clinical trials.
-C&R began raising capital to fund further development by attracting foreign investment and promoting a global team project.
 In addition, the company is expanding its coverage to the APAC market with subsidiaries in China and Singapore, and is working to build a business model for a “Korean Global CRO” with the company’s new strategic partnership with a U.S. CRO.